BatchClayderman/Cryptography-Schemes/README.md

 timeDelta = endTime - startTime # second(s)
 ```

-To test the memory consumption (space complexity) of a variable for academic purposes (actually the byte length of the serialized element), please refer to the following codes.
+To compute the memory consumption (space complexity) of a variable for academic purposes (actually the byte length of the serialized element), please refer to the following codes.

 ```
 def getLengthOf(group:object, obj:Element|tuple|list|set|bytes|int) -> int: # Byte(s)